square/okhttp/android-test/README.md

 Android Test
 ============

-A gradle module for running Android instrumentation tests on device or emulator.
+A gradle module for running Android instrumentation tests on a device or emulator.

 1. Run an Emulator using Android Studio or from command line i.e. emulator-headless.